Why I cannot read stuff that you send

 4. I am not as easy person to please.
 I don't mince words.
 Most people want praise.
 They really don't want feedback.
 I don't like to discourage people.
 I will be happy if you are published.
 I do wish you all the best.
 But sorry, I cannot mentor you or hold your hand while you pursue your dream.
 I have too much going on in my life already.

-5. When I politely refuse to read or offer 'advice' on whether people should quit their present job and become a full time writer ( Most people who write to me asking this wouldn have a single newspaper article published in their name.
+5. When I politely refuse to read or offer 'advice' on whether people should quit their present job and become a full time writer ( Most people who write to me asking this would not have any newspaper article published in their name.
 They wouldn't have written before.
 Yet they want me to make a decision for them.They want me to tell them it is easy--go ahead a be a writer, throw away your day-job) , they mail me back saying 'I will show you one day.
 Today is your time.
 So you think you are great.
 Tomorrow will be my time.
 I will mail you a copy of my book one day'

 Let me clarify this-- I am not competing with you!
 If you become a full time writer and get your book published I would only be happy for you.
 However, I will still read it only if it interests me and if the writing holds my attention.
 Heck, I might even review it on my blog for you ;-)

 6. Yesterday my fellow author Manreet Sodhi Someshwar and I were having an exchange on Twitter about the crazy requests that we writers get.
 Many of us get mails all the time where, people ask us to mail them a copies of our book!

 The publishing industry is like any other industry.
 I guess asking a writer to mail a copy of the book, is like asking Salman Khan to send a free ticket to his movie.
 He should oblige right?
 After all I am his fan and it is just one movie ticket for him :)